 - Conforms to the head and neck thanks to body heat.

-- Excellent stability and support, sometimes feels warm.
+- Excellent stability and support, sometimes warmth felt.

 - Available in classic or ergonomic shapes.